velizar92/DependencyInjectionDemos/README.md

 If you want to see a project that has both 3 examples: 1.
 Tight Coupling, 2.
 Loose Coupling without DI Container (Poor Man DI) and 3.
 Loose Coupling with DI (Autofac) please refer to project number 5 (AutofacDI).

 DI containers are also a BIG part from the right implementation of Dependency Injection.
-They are optional tool/s but if are used they help a lot with our the wiring of our application.
-Such DI frameworks are Autofac, Unity, Ninject and now in .NET the dependency injection is build in an can be used as well.
+They are optional tool/s but if are used they help a lot with the wiring of our application.
+Such DI frameworks are Autofac, Unity, Ninject and now in .NET the dependency injection is build in and can be used as well.

-There is also a presentation about Dependency Injection that shows the code examples on the slides.
-The same examples with even more explanations are set in the code itself.
+In the repository there is also a presentation about Dependency Injection that shows the code examples on the slides + some theory.
+The same code examples with even more explanations are set in the source code itself.

 ![last](https://github.com/velizar92/DependencyInjectionDemos/assets/40525254/cc2d8892-fbee-4602-b43e-392756ddd7da)